cli/cli/docs/command-line-syntax.md

 ## Placeholder values

-Use angled brackets to represent a value the user must replace
+Use angled brackets to represent a value the user must replace.
+No other expressions can be contained within the angeled brackets.

 _example:_
 `gh pr view <issue-number>`